Tapley Farms: Charming Barn at Salt Water Farm

 Where is Tapley Farms: Charming Barn at Salt Water Farm located?

-Situated on the waterfront, this farm stay is 1.2 mi (2 km) from Great Island and within 12 miles (20 km) of Jonathan Fisher House and Blue Hill Books.
-Blue Hill Bay Gallery and The Barnacle are also within 12 miles (20 km).
+Situated on the waterfront, this farm stay is 1.2 mi (2 km) from Great Island and within 12 miles (20 km) of Holbrook Island Sanctuary State Park and Jonathan Fisher House.
+Blue Hill Books and Blue Hill Bay Gallery are also within 12 miles (20 km).

 Reviews